vitakid/jm/README.md

 ### Success and Failure

-But first you have to understand, that every operation could potentially fail.
+First you have to understand, that every operation could potentially fail.
 Reading a value from a hash could fail.
 Constructing an object from a string could fail.
-Your first thought might be, that raising an exception would be good fit for such a failure.
+At first you might think, that raising an exception would be a good fit for such a failure.
 It is not.
-A lot of the time, we are mapping user input to objects, and users need to here better error messages than "Something went wrong" or "Hey, you cannot be born in the future".
+A lot of the time, we are mapping user input to objects, and users need to hear better error messages than "Something went wrong" or "Hey, you cannot be born in the future".
 Of course the second version is a step in the right direction, but for efficiency reasons, the user would like hear everything, that is wrong in his input, all at once.
 Therefore errors have to be accumulated through the whole process.
 We implement that by returning `JM::Result`s instead of returning values or raising exceptions.
 Normal return values are wrapped in `JM::Success` while errors are wrapped in a `JM::Failure`.
 Then throughout the whole mapping process, failures are merged and can be returned to the user/client.